Idan-Shalom/BlackJack_AI/README.md

 # Plotting
 ## "plotting" folder
+To create the figures shown in the article and video, run plots.py.
-To create the figures, run "plots.py".
-To run the videos of the results run the vidoes in "animations".
+To create the animations of the results shown in the video, run

 # Scripts
 You can view the AI as well as all other scripts for the game.